 Relaxation Therapy.
 With this therapeutic approach, you learn techniques for relaxing like doing breathing exercises and meditation.
 Although relaxation therapy may help with some specific social phobias, it is not considered effective treatment for general social phobia.

 Beta-blockers.
-These medications are used to treat heart problems.
+These medications are used to treat high blood pressure or other heart problems.
 Yet beta-blockers are also effective for treating some people with a specific type of social phobia called "performance social anxiety."
 This is when you are afraid of performing, like giving a public speech.
 Beta-blockers are not effective for treating general social phobia.
 But they may help if fear of a specific circumstance, occurring at a specific, predictable time -- like giving a speech to a class -- is your problem.